Nakulkushwah/Data-Analysis-Dashboard/README.md

 I developed a comprehensive project in Excel creating multiple dashboards and tables to analyze the data. this process involved several stages including data cleaning, data processing and data visualization.

-# Vrinda-Store-Data-Analysis (Interactive Dashboard creation using MS Excel)
+# Dada-Collection-Store-Data-Analysis (Interactive Dashboard creation using MS Excel)

 ## Project Objective
-The Vrinda Store wants to create an annual sales report for 2022.
+The Dada Collection Store wants to create an annual sales report for 2022.
 So that, the owner of the Vrinda store can understand their customers and grow more sales in 2023 & 2024.

 ## Dataset used
 - <a href="https://github.com/Nakulkushwah/Data-Analysis-Dashboard/blob/main/(Project%201)%20Dada%20Collection%20Store%20Data%20Analysis.xlsx">Dataset</a>